One Week Itinerary For The Best Of Romania

 Day 1: Arrive In Bucharest

-Best location to book your stay in Bucharest is the City Center area.
+Best area to stay in Bucharest: Best location to book your stay in Bucharest is the City Center area.

 Day 2: Explore Bucharest